semgrep/semgrep-docs/src/components/reference/_cli-help-output.md

   To get started quickly, run `semgrep scan --config auto`

-  Run [36m`semgrep SUBCOMMAND --help`[39m for more information on each subcommand
+  Run `semgrep SUBCOMMAND --help` for more information on each subcommand

   If no subcommand is passed, will run [36m`scan`[39m subcommand by default